hamster-shared/hamster-provider/README.md

 ### 1.2 Contributing Guide

 Hi!
-Thank you for choosing gin-vue-admin.
+Thank you for choosing Hamster.

 Hamster is a blockchain that providers infrastructure service.